The Royal Academy welcomes disabled visitors, their families, friends and carers.

 Our galleries are fully accessible and we have a wide range of facilities and programmes for disabled visitors.
 Whether you’re taking part in our programme of multi-sensory workshops, enjoying an audio described tour in the galleries or just popping in for a visit, we’ll do everything we can to make sure your experience of the RA is enjoyable, comfortable and memorable.

 There is step-free access throughout the RA and wheelchairs and portable stools are available to borrow during your visit.
-Large print exhibition guides can be picked up within our gallery spaces and induction loops can be found at our information desks, RA shop and the Benjamin West Lecture Theatre.
+Large print exhibition guides can be picked up within our gallery spaces and induction loops can be found at our information desks and RA shop.
 Assistance dogs are welcome and our staff and volunteers receive regular training to ensure they’re confident in welcoming disabled visitors.

 The information about our building, facilities and programmes has been designed to help plan and get the most out of your visit.